-Dr Seoighe's work investigates themes of discourse, power and nationalistic performativity, nationalism, state terror and state-corporate collusion.
+Dr Seoighe's work investigates human rights abuses, power and nationalistic performativity, contemporary detention estates, state terror and resistance, and state-corporate collusion.

-State Crime and crimes of the powerful; power, resistance and political agency; state and political violence; social movements, justice struggles, criminalisation and cultural repositories of resistance; postcolonial analysis; critical approaches to the criminal justice system, punishment and procedural justice; the criminology of mobility, including immigration detention and deportation; the Sri Lankan civil war and Tamil rights.
+State Crime and crimes of the powerful; power, resistance and political agency; state and political violence; human rights, social movements, justice struggles, criminalisation and cultural repositories of resistance; postcolonial analysis; punishment and decarceral feminism; the criminology of mobility, including immigration detention and deportation; the Sri Lankan civil war and Tamil rights.